Version: v1.2.10

 From ITSM-server

-• xmpp (to tigase-server)
+• xmpp (to XMPP-server)

-From Tigase-server
+From XMPP-server

 • <itsm> - customer specified ITSM_DOMAIN (to itsm-server)